OpenMS/pyopenms-docs/docs/source/glossary.rst

         spectrometry data.
 More information is available in the `OpenMS API reference documentation <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_LuciphorAdapter.html>`__.

     pyOpenMS
-        pyOpenMS is an open-source Python library for :term:`mass spectrometry<Mass spectrometry>`, specifically for the analysis of proteomics and metabolomics data in Python.
+        pyOpenMS is an open-source Python library for :term:`MS`, specifically for the analysis of proteomics and metabolomics data in Python.

     TOPP tools
-        OpenMS provides a number of functions that process :term:`mass spectrometry<Mass spectrometry>` data called TOPP tools.
+        OpenMS provides a number of functions that process :term:`MS` data called TOPP tools.
 All TOPP tools are described in the `OpenMS API reference documentation <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_documentation.html>`__.

     UTILS
         Besides :term:`TOPP tools`, OpenMS offers a range of other tools.
 They are not included in :term:`TOPP` as they are not part of typical analysis pipelines.
 More information is present in `OpenMS API reference documentation <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/UTILS_documentation.html>`__.